1996 - Me Against The World pt. 2 (Euthanasia Supreme)

 And not "All New Heat", "Gridlock'd Solo", "New Shit", "100% Black Gold" ?
 Firstly because the known written tracklist titles are undeniably ugly ! and because they are obviously ephemeral. "new heat" evokes a sort of wind of renew and the heat of the riots, the ghetto rebellion... "new shit" could say that what the ghetto people is doing, rap music, is shit for the white supremacist culture, but is by antiphrasis good shit for black people, like good weed / good stuff.
 "100% black gold" evokes the gold rush and for a new fever for a gold from a very high quality and also the re-attribution of positive connotations to the color black initiated for instance by Malcolm X or James Brown.
 But with "100%" it also sounds like an advertisement for food...
 None of them hold the comparison to a complex concept like "euthanasia"...

 "Euthanasia" is a word from ancient Greek eu=good, thanatos=death.
 Initially, it depicts a spiritual thought about the meaning of life and death.
 It is the achievement of a lifetime, the conclusion of a good life by a peaceful death.
 In a modern sense, it is a suicide to put an end to an unbearable pain...
 In a metaphoric sense, 2Pac had no critical illness but went through difficult circumstances : poverty, his mother's drug problems, police brutality, his responsibility in the death a young boy (Qa'id), hate of medias, death of friends, betrayal of others, gunshot wounds, prison...
 The black people he represents has that kind of life.
 If you can't obtain a good life, can you get a good death at least ?
-Moreover, it is the logic outcome of the thought he expressed in "My only fear of death (is reincarnation)" in the end of 93, consecutively to the suicide of Thug Life's friend Mental Illness (the sentence itself is a quote from Mental).
-2Pac doesn't want a second life after death, he wants everything being stopped.
-Peace at last.
+Moreover, it is the logic outcome of the thought he expressed in "My only fear of death (is reincarnation)" in the end of 93, consecutively to the death of Thug Life's friend Mental Illness (the sentence itself is a quote from Mental).
+2Pac doesn't want a second life after death, he wants the struggle to be stopped.
+Peace at last, peace at least in death.
 In a philosophical way, the death is a good medicine to a life of struggle and suffering.

 Euthanasia + Love Supreme = Euthanasia Supreme ?